• Skip to primary navigation

 • Spoon the mushrooms and greens over the slices of lightly toasted nettle bread and serve.
 Great with bacon and eggs, or for lunch.

-Next Post: Dryad Saddles with Garlic, Soy, and Onion Greens »
+Dryad Saddles with Soy and Scallions »

 Reader Interactions